Ted Kennedy: College, military service, and law school

 Like his father and brothers before him, Ted graduated from Harvard College.
 In his spring semester, he was assigned to the athlete-oriented Winthrop House, where his brothers had also lived.
 He was an offensive and defensive end on the freshman football team; his play was characterized by his large size and fearless style.
 In his first semester, Kennedy and his classmates arranged to copy answers from another student during the final examination for a science class.
 At the end of his second semester in May 1951, Kennedy was anxious about maintaining his eligibility for athletics for the next year, and he had a classmate take his place at a Spanish exam.
-The ruse was immediately discovered, and both students were expelled for cheating.
-In a standard Harvard treatment for serious disciplinary cases, they were told they could apply for readmission within a year or two if they demonstrated good behavior during that time.
+The ruse was discovered and both were expelled for cheating.
+As was standard for serious disciplinary cases, they were told they could apply for readmission within a year or two if they demonstrated good behavior during that time.

 In June 1951, Kennedy enlisted in the United States Army and signed up for an optional four-year term that was shortened to the minimum of two years after his father intervened.
 Following basic training at Fort Dix in New Jersey, he requested assignment to Fort Holabird in Maryland for Army Intelligence training, but was dropped without explanation after a few weeks.
 He went to Camp Gordon in Georgia for training in the Military Police Corps.
 In June 1952, Kennedy was assigned to the honor guard at SHAPE headquarters in Paris, France.
 His father's political connections ensured that he was not deployed to the ongoing Korean War.
 While stationed in Europe, Kennedy traveled extensively on weekends and climbed the Matterhorn in the Pennine Alps.
 After 21 months, he was discharged in March 1953 as a private first class.